alex-gutev/live_cells/README.md

 + (Still in early stages) A library of widgets which replaces "controller" objects with `ValueCell`'s.
 This allows for a style of programming which fits in with the reactive paradigm of Flutter.
++ Effortless state restoration, when your app is resumed after being terminated by the OS, with no additional boilerplate.

 This package also has the following advantages over other state management libraries: